 Professor of Criminal Justice, John Jay College of Criminal Justice

-David Kennedy, Professor of Criminal Justice at the John Jay College of Criminal Justice, is an expert in crime prevention, deterrence, problem-oriented policing, gang violence, drug markets, domestic violence and public safety issues.
+David Kennedy, Professor of Criminal Justice at the John Jay College of Criminal Justice and the Director of the National Network for Safe Communities, is an expert in crime prevention, deterrence, problem-oriented policing, gang violence, drug markets, domestic violence, and other public safety issues.

-Professor Kennedy received his B.A. in philosophy and history from Swarthmore College.
+Kennedy received his B.A. in philosophy and history from Swarthmore College.